AVAnnotate/documentation/pages/tags.md

 layout: home
 nav_order: 4
 ---
+## Tags
+Tags are labels used in the published project to index, organize, and discover topics in the annotations.
+Categories can be used to organize the tags in groups.

 Check and double check tags!
 Tags should only be comprised of URL safe characters and commas, including commas and the following characters with and without accents:

 ```